mcilhargey/mhacks2014_simpleui/README.md

 This is a demo in three parts:

-Part 1: A static webpage UI
+Part 1: A static webpage UI (html/js/css)

-Part 2: A simple node server
+Part 2: A simple node server (nodejs)

-Part 3: Combining the two together
+Part 3: Combining the two together (above + ExpressJS + SocketIO)